Raghunath Murmu: Middle life: creation of Santali literature using Ol-Chiki script

-Last life: honours for his contribution in the Santali literature
+Later life: honours for his contribution in the Santali literature

-He went to his native village to spend the last days of his life.
+Murmu went to his native village to spend the final years of his life.
 He traveled all his life to spread the use of Ol Chiki script, while his mother-in-law took care of his family and home.
-In 1956, All India Sarna Conference (People who worship nature is called Sarna) was held in Karandih near Jamshedpur.
-In this conference, prominent leader Jaipal Singh bestowed him with the title Guru Gomke (the great teacher).
+In 1956, All India Sarna Conference was held in Karandih near Jamshedpur.
+In this conference, prominent leader Jaipal Singh Munda bestowed him with the title Guru Gomke (the great teacher).
 He was also honoured by Mayurbhanj State Adivasi Mahasabha with the title "Guru Gomke" (the great teacher).
 During this time, his brother-in-law Muniram Baskey gifted him a printing machine.
-He bought different metallic script typefaces (heavy-light-big-small) from Kolkata and started printing his books in the Ol Chiki script.
-Under his direction, the weekly magazine Saagen Saakam was printed and distributed to spread the Santali literature.
-He used to say our literature can not progress without Ol Chiki.
+He bought different metallic script typefaces from Kolkata and started printing his books in the Ol Chiki script.
+Under his direction, the weekly magazine Saagen Saakam was printed and distributed to spread Santali literature.
 Baba Tilka Majhi Library was also established under his guidance.
-He visited many santali-dominated places in West Bengal, Bihar, Assam, and Odisha and taught people about the use of Ol Chiki alphabet (Au-Ote-O-Aung) in phonetics through his songs.
-Gradually he is able to convince people about the necessity of Ol Chiki script.
-He also started a non-political organization named SECA (Social-Educational and Cultural Association) to organize meetings at different places where everyone can share their own ideas.
-Some people now worships Bidu-Chandan (characters of his drama) as God of Knowledge.
-By offering prayers to the god Bidu with his wife Chandan (goddess) on the confluence of two rivers Jual and Bhangra (near Jhargram), He set the norms and standards which today become a traditional ritual in that region.
-Even today some people offers prayer to the Bidu-Chandan (God of Knowledge) on the same confluence.
+He visited many Santali-dominated places in West Bengal, Bihar, Assam, and Odisha and taught people about the use of Ol Chiki alphabet (Au-Ote-O-Aung) in phonetics through his songs.
+Gradually he was able to convince people about the necessity of Ol Chiki script.
+He also started an organization named Adivasi Cultural Association in 1953, which subsequently renamed to Adivasi Socio-Educational and Cultural Association (ASECA) to accommodate other tribals.
+Some people now worship Bidu-Chandan (characters of his drama) as God of Knowledge.
+By offering prayers to the god Bidu with his wife Chandan (goddess) on the confluence of two rivers Jual and Bhangra (near Jhargram), he set the norms and standards which today become a traditional ritual in that region.
+Even today some people offer prayer to the Bidu-Chandan (God of Knowledge) on the same confluence.
 He wrote more than 150 plays, short stories, novels and poems in Ol Chiki script.

 He got many awards for his path-breaking work in Santali literature and script.
 Ranchi University awarded him the honorable Doctorate degree for his contribution to Santali literature.
-On 16 November 1979, the Government of West Bengal (then chief minister Jyoti Basu) honored him by giving him a bronze (copper) medal at the Kundbona ground of Hura in the Purulia district.
+On 16 November 1979, the Government of West Bengal (then headed by chief minister Jyoti Basu) honored him by giving him a bronze medal at the Kundbona ground of Hura in the Purulia district.
 An organization named Dhumkuriya Ranchi also gave him the title D.Lit.
 Odiya Sahitya Academy also awarded him for his literary contribution.
-Prof. Martin Orens, a distinguished anthropologist of the University of California USA, called him a Theologian (Spiritual Guru).
+Professor Martin Orens, a distinguished anthropologist of the University of California USA, called him a theologian.
 Mr. M.D.
-Julius Tigga called him a Great developer and Dramatist.
-The greatest award he got is the love and respect of the people for his unique contribution towards his own language and community.
-He actually gave the identity to his own Kherwal community via Ol Chiki script.
+Julius Tigga called him a "great developer and Dramatist".

 He died on 2 February 1982.